fang150/fang150_old.github.io/_posts/2020-02-04-Contradiction.md

 We want to proof "If A then B"

-1. Assume A and ~B (A is true and B is false)
+1. Assume A and ~B (A is True and B is False)
-2. Derive (A is true and B is false to a contradiction)
+2. Derive (A is True and B is False) to a contradiction.
     1. Possibly contradicting to original assumptions
     2. or contradicting to facts, e.g. 2>1
 3. We then proof If A then B by contradiction